pbteja1998/nextjs-starter/README.md

 To run this project, you will need to add the following environment variables to your `.env.local` file

 - `NEXTAUTH_URL`
   - This is the your application URL.
-Locally, you can set this to `http://localhost:3000`
+Only set it up in producton, locally you can leave it commented.
 - `SECRET`
   - Set this to any randomly generated string
 - `EMAIL_SERVER`